 In dynamic modelling, it is also very important to understand how the model mimics the evolution of a system subject to sudden changes (shocks).
 This is the objective of stability analysis.

 The analysis of the stability of a system of difference equations is not a trivial task and usually entails sophisticated mathematical analyses.
 Some ‘simpler’ analysis is possible when dealing with the fixed points of a map.
-A map is defined as a function putting in relation the state of a system at time with the state of the same system at time t, so that:
+A map is defined as a function putting in relation the state of a system

 For the original version of the SFC model we have the maps